vncsms/Metin2FishBot/README.md

 - In the options you can set the delay time to bait, throw and start the minigame.

 - When the bot is executing, the game window must be visible at all times and your mouse will be used by the bot.
 This is a visual bot, so it's kind of impossible for you to use your pc at the same time the bot is running because the bot needs to click with your mouse.
-- Sometimes you'll find a daily bonus, the bot is not prepared for this yet.
-You need to click on any option.
-(This will be fixed soon).

    <img src="/images/atum.png" width="300">

 - To stop the bot you can use time condition or press the button `STOP`.
-- Every time you want to execute the bot remenber to open CMD console as ADMIN and activate the virtualenv `metin2\Scripts\activate`.

 ## Check list